kusaanko/YouTubeLiveChat/README.md

 // You can use Map (YoutubeLiveChat 1.3.2 or later) YoutubeLiveChat.setUserData(Map<String, String>);

-// You can copy 'Cookies' header from browser request and paste here.
+// You can also copy 'Cookies' header from browser request and paste here.
 (YoutubeLiveChat 1.x or later)
 // Format: "KEY1: VALUE1; KEY: VALUE2; ..."
 // Ignore other cookies that aren't needed (in below example, YSC will be ignored) YoutubeLiveChat.setUserData("SAPISID: ###; HSID: ###; LOGIN_INFO: ###; YSC: ###; APISID: ###; SID: ###; SSID: ###");